CHILDREN IN THE ANCIENT WORLD

 In Greece when a child was born it was not regarded as a person until it was five days old when a special ceremony was held and the child became part of the family.
 Parents were entitled, by law, to abandon newborn babies to die of exposure.
 Sometimes strangers would adopt abandoned babies.
 However in that case the baby became a slave.

-In Ancient Greece when boys were not at school and girls were not working they played ball games with inflated pig's bladders.
+In Ancient Greece boys and girls played ball games with inflated pig's bladders.
 They also played with knuckle bones.
 Children also played with spinning tops, dolls, model horses with wheels, hoops and rocking horses.

 Children in Rome

 Many of the inhabitants of Rome were slaves.
 Prisoners of war were made slaves and any children slaves had were automatically slaves.

 Boys and girls were given a kind of necklace called a bulla.
 It consisted of a charm inside a pouch.
 It was worn around the neck.
 When a boy became a man he discarded his bulla.
 A girl wore hers until she got married.

 The sons and daughters of well to do Romans went to a primary school called a ludus at the age of 7 to learn to read and write and do simple arithmetic.
 Girls left at the age of 12 or 13 and only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
 Teachers were often Greek slaves.
 The teachers were very strict and they frequently beat the pupils.

 Roman children played with wooden or clay dolls and hoops.
 They also played ball games and board games.
 They also played with toy carts and with animal knucklebones.